shapely/shapely/docs/installation.rst

 - Make sure the GEOS .dll files are available on the PATH

-Installation of development version
+Installation for local development
 -----------------------------------

-The same as installation with a custom GEOS binary, but then instead of installing Shapely with pip from PyPI, you clone the package from Github::
+This is similar to installing with a custom GEOS binary, but then instead of installing Shapely with pip from PyPI, you clone the package from Github::

     $ git clone git@github.com:shapely/shapely.git